OPERATING HOURS

 To get inside the fort to where the rifle ports are located, you must walk down stairs to the lower level.
 Here you will find an endless maze of passageways.
 There are no artillery or other exhibits inside, but you can get a look out of the rifle ports.

 There are connector tunnels to the counterscarp gallery at two ends of the fort.
-One connector tunnel is the 3-foot high entrance mentioned earlier.
+One connector tunnel has a 3-foot high entrance.
 This was originally designed to be a drainage ditch, but for whatever reason it ended up being one of the entrances of the counterscarp gallery.
 The entrance at the other end is normal height.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.